e-va/utz/README.md

 PST
 ```

-Sidenote: The compiler warning only occurs on systems where the return value of sizeof is a
+Sidenote: The compiler warning only occurs on systems where the return value of
-`long unsigned int`.
-It does not occur on embedded systems where sizeof returns a smaller integer.
+sizeof is a `long unsigned int`.
+It does not occur on embedded systems where
+sizeof returns a smaller integer.

+### Embedded

+In order to use this library in embedded projects the following files must be
+copied:
+- `utz.c`
+- `utz.h`
+- `zones.c`
+- `zones.h`